cwonrails/jgthms.github.io/_posts/2013-01-20-mega-should-have-a-confirm-password-field.md

 I filled the fields quickly, but then realized 2 things:

-* Is the "Your name" field actually your username?
-So I changed it.
+* Is the "*Your name*" field actually your username as well?
+Just in case, I changed it.
-* There was no "Confirm password" field.
+* There was no "*Confirm password*" field.
 So I cleared that field, and retyped my password *carefully*.

 Upon receiving my confirmation email (establishing the fact that I had typed it correctly), I tried to login, but was prompted with the message "*Invalid password*".

 I looked for the usually available "*Forgot password?*" link but it wasn't present.
-So I went to the help section and found this paragraph:

-> I have forgotten my password.
-Can I reset it?
+So I went to the help section and found the paragraph "*I have forgotten my password.
+Can I reset it?*":

 > Unfortunately, your MEGA password is not just a password - it is the master encryption key to all of your data.
 If you lose it, you lose access to all of your files that are not in a shared folder and that you have no previously exported file or folder key for.

 I learned 2 things: